Skip to content

 Continuity/Easter Eggs

 He doesn’t really have any.
-The only continuity I foresee for him will be in the prequel story.
+The only continuity I had for him was in the prequel story.
+And in there, you see a lot more about his philandering and aloofness there.

 Future Plans for Benjamin Chase

-For either the 2023 NaNo or maybe 2024 (2025?)
-I will write a prequel in the Enigman universe.
-Ben will be there and the reader will see their marriage a bit.
-But I don’t want that story to turn into just a constant bitchfest for the two of them.
-That’s not the plot.
+For the 2025 #30Day50k, I wrote a prequel in the Enigman universe.
+Ben was there and the reader sees their marriage a bit.
+But I didn’t want that story to turn into just a constant bitchfest for the two of them.
+That was not the plot.

 Benjamin Chase: Takeaways